nebstarmalala/advanced_keylogger/README.md

 * Edit the config.py file to fit your credentials

 ## Disclaimer
-* This toll is not to be used for any illegal operations
+* This tool is not to be used for any illegal operations